-There is a chance these roaming charges will be reintroduced as soon as Brexit comes into force but in reality, just because the mobile phone networks have the option to bring them back, it doesn’t mean they will.
+There is a chance these roaming charges will be reintroduced at some point but in reality, just because the mobile phone networks have the option to bring them back, it doesn’t mean they will.

 Indeed some have already said they have no plans to bring these charges back but right now, we don’t know for sure if this is going to stay the same in the long term.